 Can't get enough of sweet summer corn?
-This copycat Panera corn chowder is just what you want on a hot summer's day.
+This copycat Panera summer corn chowder is just what you want on a hot summer's day.
 It's creamy, full of sweet corn kernels, and has a hint of Tex-Mex spice.

 All the ingredients for this Panera summer corn chowder are easy to find at a large grocery store.
 Fresh summer corn will taste the best, rather than canned or frozen.
 Poblano peppers are found near the jalapeño and bell peppers, and the mirin (rice wine) is found in the Asian section or online.